SKChristopher/daily-christ/src/pages/2019-12/2019-12-25/index.md

 Had Erwhon breakfast yesterday and today, woke up both days. :) Having a good time skiing although pizzaing is impossible.
 Its really all about those sweet potato fries all the way down the mountain.
 Great Christmas time with Colin, Will, Shen-Shen, & Joanne.
 Don't remember the last time I had a family Christmas but this feels like one.

+Had a wonderful day.
+Feeling sick but still a good time.
+What is my ideal life?

 Yesterday & Today were - 9/10

 - [x] do 1 thing